Nelson-Delpozo/ApproveAProof/APPROVEAPROOF_MASTER_PLAN.md

 # END OF CURRENT MASTER PLAN

 **Current checkpoint:** Phase 0 is complete.
 Phase 1 Database is in progress on `phase-1-database`.
-The core relational models through `ProofDispatch`, historical Proof recipient preservation, the Prisma/PostgreSQL runtime database utility, and database-oriented integration tests are implemented.
-Earlier Phase 1 slices through current-revision integrity are confirmed committed and pushed; later commit/push status should be verified from repository history rather than inferred here.
+The core relational models through `ProofDispatch`, historical Proof recipient preservation, the Proof → Customer tenant-integrity trigger, the Prisma/PostgreSQL runtime database utility, and 16 database integration tests are implemented.
+The tenant-integrity migration was committed and pushed after its migration directory was explicitly staged.

-**Next action:** Perform the final Phase 1 database review: remaining indexes/constraints, migration/database synchronization, integration-test coverage, and the full Phase 1 quality gate.
+**Next action:** Finish dedicated integration-test database safety with `TEST_DATABASE_URL`, verify the test target and migrations, run all 16 database integration tests against it, prove the destructive-test guard fails closed, then run the full Phase 1 quality gate.

 **Development method:** Follow `DEVELOPMENT_PLAYBOOK.md`.